 These regulations set out the technical requirements for cars to be eligible to compete in the LMDh sportscar events organized by the ACO and/or IMSA.
-The base car (spine) for these cars will be shared with the LMP2 2024 platform and, as such, most of the structure and chassis will be cost capped.
+The base car (spine) for these cars will be shared with the next generation of LMP2 platform and, as such, most of the structure and chassis will be cost capped.